Friday, September 3, 2010

 Grow Taller

-6 Responses to “Patient Sally sued Dr. Smith for malpractice.
+6 thoughts on “Patient Sally sued Dr. Smith for malpractice.
 How might the fact that Sally got sicker because she forgot to t”

 The Doctor did his best.
 If he really screwed up and caused her harm, she chas a good cause of action against him.
 If he did his best and she still got sicker, hell, Doctors are doctors, not Gods, regardless of what they think.